tytydraco/yessleep/out/Has_Anyone_Met_A_Girl_Named_Autumn_Pines.md

 The masked man seemed at peace with the noises.

-“The maples; His trees.
+“The Maples; His trees.
 They croak our song.
 Do you hear them?”

 Bentley used every ounce of his strength to speak.